Bladder Cancer Awareness Month

 Every year we encourage our wonderful 'wee' family to get involved during May to spread the word, raise awareness and take on some fun fundraising challenges.
-Check out our 31 days of Bladder Cancer Awareness calendar for ideas on how you can get involved, and get inspired by some of our heroic fundraisers from last year.
+Get inspired by some of our heroic fundraisers from previous years.

 One of the easiest ways you can help is to set up a regular donation.
 Just £5 a month will make a huge difference.

 Share, like and comment on our posts.
 Join in with the hashtags #DontGoRed and #BladderCancerMonth and tag us @BladderCancerUK.

 It's International Nurse and Midwife Day on 12 May.
 Join us to thank our nurses.

 Make a pledge to take up a fundraising or sporting challenge later in the year.
 Or come up with a great 21 Challenge (see below) for May.

 Raise awareness by raiding your wardrobe – dress up in orange for a day or even the whole month!
 We have some fabulous bright orange T-shirts that are just the ticket.